 Course Changes After Registration

-An advisor from the Office of Undergraduate Advising Support will review your official schedule after registration and will reach out to you via email if adjustments are needed before classes begin.
+Your four-year advisor from the Office of Undergraduate Advising Support will review your official schedule after registration and will reach out to you via email if adjustments are needed before classes begin.
 Changes can be made through the "Drop/Add period", and you can find dates and deadlines on the Registrar's website.